SharkySteve/notCoffee/README.md

 # notCoffee
 notCoffee is a CLEO Redux plugin for Grand Theft Auto: San Andreas that extends R*'s 'Hot Coffee' minigame beyond encounters with CJ's girlfriends.

+The player can now pick up street workers and will be able to take them to a motel in Idlewood to trigger the minigame.

 # requirements
 CLEO, CLEO Redux, SA.Audio.cleo & CLEO+.cleo